towolf/towolf.github.com/docs/PsychDemos/SimpleSoundScheduleDemo.markdown

 title: SimpleSoundScheduleDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-SimpleSoundScheduleDemo \- Show simple application of sound schedules.
+SimpleSoundScheduleDemo - Show simple application of sound schedules.

 This demo shows a very basic application of PsychPortAudio's sound schedule functions.
 It defines a sequence of 1 second beep tones which are